 Bodhisattva Behavior: Dealing with Harms

 Bodhisattva behavior encompasses many different aspects, but one of the most important is how we deal with harm done to us.
-The basic way described by Togmey-zangpo for dealing with harms and difficulties is tonglen, giving and taking.
-This is one of the most basic ways of transforming negative circumstances into positive ones and is a topic discussed widely the various mind training texts (lojong).
-Remember, Togme Zangpo wrote a commentary on Geshe Chaykawa’s Seven Point Mind Training and consequently, we find many points here that are similar not only to that text, but also to the Eight Verses of Mind Training text by Langri-tangpa, on which those seven points are based.
+The basic way described by Togmey Zangpo for dealing with harms and difficulties is tonglen, giving and taking.
+This is one of the most basic ways of transforming negative circumstances into positive ones and is a topic discussed widely in the various mind training texts (lojong).
+Remember, Togme Zangpo wrote a commentary on Geshe Chekawa’s Seven Point Mind Training and consequently, we find many points here that are similar not only to that text, but also to the Eight Verses of Mind Training text by Langri Tangpa, on which those seven points are based.

 (12) A bodhisattva’s practice is, even if someone under the power of great desire steals or causes others to steal all our wealth, to dedicate to him our bodies, resources, and constructive actions of the three times.

 If we’re really aiming with bodhichitta to bring everybody to enlightenment, the highest state possible, and we have a total willingness to give them all that happiness, then in a sense, we’ve given it to them.
 We might not have actually, physically, given it to them now, but in our minds we’ve given them everything that could possibly be given.
 Therefore, if they were to steal something from us, take something from us, or cause somebody else to steal, as Togmey Zangpo states, while under the power of great desire, then they’ve just taken what belongs to them already.

 Shantideva says something quite similar when he says:

 (III.12ab) Having given this body to all those with limited bodies to do with as they like,

 (III.14ab) Let them do whatever to (my) body, so long as it doesn’t cause them harm;